Duppala-Chennakesava/Cyber_Attack_Final_Year/README.md

-# Machine Learning / Deep Learning Environment Setup
+# CYBER CRIME PREDICTION IN THE DEPARTMENT OF TELECOMMUNICATIONS / Machine Learning

 This project sets up a comprehensive Python environment for machine learning and deep learning tasks.
 It includes essential libraries such as TensorFlow, Keras, OpenCV, scikit-learn, and many others for data manipulation, visualization, image processing, and model training.